microsoft/coyote/docs/ref/Microsoft.Coyote/Configuration/WithVerbosityEnabled.md

 # Configuration.WithVerbosityEnabled method

-Updates the configuration to use the specified verbosity level, which by default is Info.
+Updates the configuration to use the specified verbosity level, or Info, if no level is specified.
+The default verbosity level is Error.

 ```csharp
 public Configuration WithVerbosityEnabled(VerbosityLevel level = VerbosityLevel.Info)